Chico - Things to Do in Chico in September

 Best Activities in September

-Bidwell Park hiking and swimming
+Bidwell Park Hiking and Swimming Holes

-Sacramento River kayaking
+Sacramento River Kayaking and Floating

 September Events & Festivals

-Late September
+Early to Late September

 Essential Tips